SCUT-ML-GUO/MOMAI/README.md

-# MIMO
+# MOMAI

-This code snippet corresponds to the method proposed in "Evaluation of Multi-indicator And Multi-organ Medical Image Segmentation Models"
+This code snippet corresponds to the method proposed in "Evaluation of Multi Accuracy Index And Multi-organ Medical Image Segmentation Models"

 The directory structure of the whole project is as follows: